Home > Investors > Annual Meeting > Information Circular > Board

 Deferred Share Unit Plan

+Since 2004, DSUs have been the only form of equity awards granted to non-executive directors.
 Each DSU is a share unit that is equal in value to a Barrick Share and is fully vested upon grant, but is not paid out until the director leaves the Board.
-Following a director’s departure from the Board, the director may elect, at any time up to the end of the calendar year, to have his or her DSUs redeemed for cash based on the value of Barrick Shares on a redemption date subsequent to his or her notice of resignation from the Board.
+Following a director’s departure from the Board, the director may elect, at any time up to the end of the applicable calendar year, to have his or her DSUs redeemed for cash based on the value of Barrick Shares on a redemption date subsequent to his or her notice of resignation from the Board.

 Director Stock Options